techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-formdata-multiple-image-files-upload.md

 ```

-## Importing the File Upload Angular Module
+## Importing the Angular 10 File Upload Module

-After installing this package, you will need to import `FileUploadModule` in your application module.
+After installing this package, you will need to import `FileUploadModule` in your Angular 10 application module.
 Open the `src/app/app.module.ts` file and the following changes:

 ```ts
 // [...]